meiyulee/continuous_Bernoulli/README.md

 | 3      | the importance of those distributions.
 They are used in <br>  ![](https://img.shields.io/static/v1?label=application&message=deep_learning&color=9cf)  ![](https://img.shields.io/static/v1?label=application&message=variational_autoencoder&color=9cf)  |

-The programs provide coders or users the sufficient statistic, the point estimator, the test statistic, the goodness of fit, the confidence inteval, and one-way analysis of continuous bernoulli distribution.
-Of course, we can extend to continuous binomial distribution and continuous trinomial distribution.
+The programs provide the sufficient statistic, the point estimator, the test statistic, the goodness of fit, the confidence inteval, and one-way analysis of continuous bernoulli distribution.
+Of course, we can extend to **continuous binomial distribution** and **continuous trinomial distribution**.

 For the mathematic derivation, you can read the pdf of free book on [Free-ebook.net](https://www.free-ebooks.net/computer-sciences-textbooks/Continuous-Bernoulli-distribution-simulator-and-test-statistic).